We're a boutique law firm - which means you get to work directly with one of our founding partners.

 How to Win Your Case

 Start by knowing which type of custody you want to pursue.
 While physical custody may be your desire, will it work with your job or lifestyle?
-Going into the process with the right goals will help get you the best outcome.
+Going into the process with the right goals will help get you the outcome.
 Next, be willing to negotiate with the other parent.
 Finally, get the right legal team, one with knowledge and experience and who understands how meaningful your kids are to you.
 Get attorneys who will pull together the evidence and support necessary to get you the win in court.

 You want your children, and Spokek Law Group can help you get them.
 Since 1976, our family-owned law firm has worked with parents to resolve custody issues in their favor.
 Whether it is physical custody, joint custody, visitation or another arrangement, we put our years of legal know how to work for you at the negotiating table or at trial, if necessary.
 Call Spodek Law Group for a free consultation to find out how we can help you.